 17. India is the second most populated country in the world and the seventh largest.

-With a population of 1.3 billion people, India is the second most populated country in world after China and the seventh largest country in the world.
+With a population of 1.3 billion people, India is the second most populated country in the world after China and the seventh largest country in the world.

 18. India has a hot tropical climate

 Most of India is hot and rainy for most of the year.
-Northern states of Himachal Pradesh and Jammu & Kashmir have a cooler, more continental influenced climate.
+Northern states of Himachal Pradesh and Jammu & Kashmir have a cooler, more continental-influenced climate.
 The monsoon season which brings torrential rains and flashfloods begins in June and lasts till September.

 19. Campus accommodation is best for international students

 Generally, the international hostels, if available, are the best places for international students.
-They offer not only complete safety inside the campus bus also a wide network of friends and a good atmosphere for learning.
+They offer not only complete safety inside the campus bus but also a wide network of friends and a good atmosphere for learning.
 Shared residential apartments, close to the campus are also popular with international students.

 20. Indians love spicy food